-- Heme is the non-protein part mainly present in that mean which is one of the constituent of Hemoglobin, Chlorophyll, Myoglobin and Cytochromes.
+- Heme is the non-protein part mainly present in that mean which is one of the constituents of Hemoglobin, Chlorophyll, Myoglobin, and Cytochromes.

-- Heme is a porphyrin nucleous which have tetra pyrrole ring.
+- Heme is a porphyrin nucleus which has a tetrapyrrole ring.

 - In the structure of heme.